 History of Rockville, Maryland

-Rockville, Maryland, the seat of Montgomery County, has a rich history dating back centuries.
+Rockville, Maryland, is the seat of Montgomery County and has a rich history dating back centuries.
 Located northwest of Washington, D.C., Rockville has evolved from a small colonial village to a bustling suburban city that plays an integral role in the broader history of the Washington metropolitan area.
 Below is an overview of key periods and events in Rockville, MD’s history.

 Early History and Colonial Period (Pre-1800)